dherath/dherath.github.io/_posts/2017-09-15-Computational-Physics-to-Computer-Science.md

 `In a nutshell if you are a freshman or Sophomore focus on your grades`.
 You don't need to worry about what area you want to apply for or the universities you'd want to attend for grad school.
 Because a lot of things change, I remember back when I was in 1st year I wanted to specialize in **chemistry** and look where I am now. :)

 ## Case 2: You're a Junior(3rd year)

+Alright, now if you are a junior(3rd year) then you are either following some major or have an area you like.
+The workload you probably have now far exceeds what you were used to during the first two years in university.
+So prioritizing tasks would be an intelligent way to go about it.
+This all depends on these factors,

+1. `Your GPA`.
+Ask yourself the question "_is my GPA good?_", what do I mean by **good**.
+Imagine a worse case scenario, where you perform extremely poorly during some examination, then what is the capacity of your GPA to buffer the new results such that your **class**(_I am assuming you have some class, if not you should really focus on your grades_) is still maintained.
+2. `You have some idea of what you like, but you definitely know what you don't like`.
+This is the building block of deciding whether a switch to some other field is necessary or not.
+Most of the time its really hard to find what we like, but more often than not a simple **process of elimination**  can get us very close.
+In my case I remember my _sub-fields I didn't like in physics(like astronomy)_ kept on increasing and where as I remember being drawn to all the `Computer Science` courses I took.
+3. `When will you apply for grad school?`.
+This all depends on you, either you can apply during 4th year or wait until you have a complete transcript.